On this page

 Start by expressing your topic or research question in a sentence.
 These terms are the keywords you will be using in your search strategy.
-For example:

 - I want information on the role of women in the family in 16th century Italy.